nodejs/node/COLLABORATOR_GUIDE.md

 $ curl -L https://github.com/nodejs/node/pull/xxx.patch | git am --whitespace=fix
 ```

-If the merge fails even though recent CI runs were successful, then a 3-way
+If the merge fails even though recent CI runs were successful, try a 3-way
-merge may be required.
-In this case try:
+merge:

 ```text
 $ git am --abort
 $ curl -L https://github.com/nodejs/node/pull/xxx.patch | git am -3 --whitespace=fix
 ```

-If the 3-way merge succeeds you can proceed, but make sure to check the changes
+If the 3-way merge succeeds, check the results against the original pull
-against the original PR carefully and build/test on at least one platform
+request.
+Build and test on at least one platform before landing.

-before landing.
-If the 3-way merge fails, then it is most likely that a
+If the 3-way merge fails, then it is most likely that a conflicting pull request
-conflicting PR has landed since the CI run and you will have to ask the author
+has landed since the CI run.
+You will have to ask the author to rebase.
-to rebase.

 Check and re-review the changes: